SeeSharpSi/nvim/README.md

 * [ripgrep](https://github.com/BurntSushi/ripgrep#installation)
 ## Install
-Clone this repo into your nvim folder (macOS: .config/nvim | Windows: appdata/local/nvim) Go into lua/theprimeagen/packer and run these vim commands
+Clone this repo into your nvim folder (macOS: .config/nvim | Windows: appdata/local/nvim)
+\nGo into lua/theprimeagen/packer and run these vim commands
 ```vim
 :so
 :PackerSync